pgjones/quart-auth/README.rst

     >>> import secrets
     >>> secrets.token_urlsafe(16)

-Tou may also need to disable secure cookies to use in development, see configuration below.
+You may also need to disable secure cookies to use in development, see configuration below.

 With QuartAuth initialised you can use the ``login_required``